julianactrl/Video-Games-API/README.md

 </div>

-## Objetivos del Proyecto
+## Project Objectives

-- Construir una App utlizando React, Redux, Node y Sequelize.
+- Build an App using React, Redux, Node and Sequelize.
-- Afirmar y conectar los conceptos aprendidos en la carrera.
-- Aprender mejores prácticas.
-- Aprender y practicar el workflow de GIT.
-- Usar y practicar testing.
+- Affirm and connect the concepts learned in the race.
+- Learn best practices.
+- Learn and practice the GIT workflow.

-#### Tecnologías:
+#### Technologies:
-- [ X ] React
+- [X] React
-- [ X ] Redux
+- [X] Redux
-- [ X ] Express
+- [X] Express
-- [ X ] Sequelize - Postgres
+- [X] Sequelize - Postgres

 #### Frontend

-Se debe desarrollar una aplicación de React/Redux que contenga las siguientes pantallas/rutas.
+React / Redux application with the following screens / paths.

-__Pagina inicial__: deben armar una landing page con
+__Initial page__: landing page with
-- [ X ] Alguna imagen de fondo representativa al proyecto
-- [ X ] Botón para ingresar al home (`Ruta principal`)

-__Ruta principal__: debe contener
-- [ X ] Input de búsqueda para encontrar videojuegos por nombre
-- [ X ] Área donde se verá el listado de videojuegos.
-Deberá mostrar su:
+- [X] A background image representative of the project
+- [X] Button to enter home (`Main route`)

+__Main path__: contains
+- [X] Search input to find video games by name
+- [X] Area where the video game list will be seen.
+Shows his:
+   - Picture
+   - Name
-  - Imagen
+   - Genders
+- [X] Buttons / Options to filter by genre and by existing video game or added by us
+- [X] Buttons / Options to sort the video games both in ascending and descending order in alphabetical order and by rating
+- [X] Paged to go looking for and showing the following videogames

+__Video Game Detail Path__: Contains
+- [X] The fields shown in the main path for each video game (image, name, and genres)
-  - Nombre
+- [X] Description
-  - Géneros
+- [X] Release date
-- [ X ] Botones/Opciones para filtrar por género y por videojuego existente o agregado por nosotros
-- [ X ] Botones/Opciones para ordenar tanto ascendentemente como descendentemente los videojuegos por orden alfabético y por rating
-- [ X ] Paginado para ir buscando y mostrando los siguientes videojuegos

-__Ruta de detalle de videojuego__: debe contener
-- [ X ] Los campos mostrados en la ruta principal para cada videojuegos (imagen, nombre, y géneros)
-- [ X ] Descripción
-- [ X ] Fecha de lanzamiento
-- [ X ] Rating
+- [X] Rating
-- [ X ] Plataformas

-__Ruta de creación de videojuegos__: debe contener
-- [ X ] Un formulario __controlado__ con los siguientes campos
-  - Nombre
+- [X] Platforms

+__Video Game Creation Path__: Contains
+- [X] A form __controlado__ with the following fields
-  - Descripción
+   - Name
-  - Fecha de lanzamiento
+   - Description
+   - Release date
    - Rating
-- [ X ] Posibilidad de seleccionar/agregar varios géneros
-- [ X ] Posibilidad de seleccionar/agregar varias plataformas
-- [ X ] Botón/Opción para crear un nuevo videojuego
+- [X] Ability to select / add multiple genres
+- [X] Possibility to select / add several platforms
+- [X] Button / Option to create a new video game

-#### Base de datos
+#### Database

-El modelo de la base de datos deberá tener las siguientes entidades (Aquellas propiedades marcadas con asterísco deben ser obligatorias):

-- [ X ] Videojuego con las siguientes propiedades:
+The database model has the following entities:

+- [X] Video game with the following properties:
-  - ID: * No puede ser un ID de un videojuego ya existente en la API rawg
+   - ID: * It cannot be an ID of an existing game in the rawg API
-  - Nombre *
+   - Name *
-  - Descripción *
+   - Description *
-  - Fecha de lanzamiento
+   - Release date
    - Rating
-  - Plataformas *
+   - Platforms *
-- [ X ] Genero con las siguientes propiedades:
+- [X] Genre with the following properties:
    - ID
+   - Name
-  - Nombre
+   -

-La relación entre ambas entidades debe ser de muchos a muchos ya que un videojuego puede pertenecer a varios géneros en simultaneo y, a su vez, un género puede contener múltiples videojuegos distintos.
-Un ejemplo sería el juego `Counter Strike` pertenece a los géneros Shooter y Action al mismo tiempo.
-Pero a su vez existen otros videojuegos considerados como Shooter o como Action.
+The relationship between both entities is many to many since a video game can belong to several genres simultaneously and, in turn, a genre can contain multiple different video games.

 #### Backend

-Se debe desarrollar un servidor en Node/Express con las siguientes rutas:

-__IMPORTANTE__: No está permitido utilizar los filtrados, ordenamientos y paginados brindados por la API externa, todas estas funcionalidades tienen que implementarlas ustedes.
+Development is server in Node / Express with the following paths:

-- [ X ] __GET /videogames__:
+- [X] __GET / videogames__:
-  - Obtener un listado de los primeras 15 videojuegos
-  - Debe devolver solo los datos necesarios para la ruta principal
+   - Get a list of the first 15 video games
+   - It should return only the data necessary for the main path
-- [ X ] __GET /videogames?name="..."__:
+- [X] __GET /videogames?name="..."__:
-  - Obtener un listado de las primeros 15 videojuegos que contengan la palabra ingresada como query parameter
-  - Si no existe ningún videojuego mostrar un mensaje adecuado
-- [ X ] __GET /videogame/{idVideogame}__:
-  - Obtener el detalle de un videojuego en particular
-  - Debe traer solo los datos pedidos en la ruta de detalle de videojuego
-  - Incluir los géneros asociados
+   - Obtain a list of the first 15 video games that contain the word entered as query parameter
+   - If there is no video game show a suitable message
+- [X] __GET / videogame / {idVideogame} __:
+   - Get the detail of a particular video game
+   - You must bring only the data requested in the video game detail path
+   - Include associated genres
-- [ X ] __GET /genres__:
+- [X] __GET / genres__:
-  - Obtener todos los tipos de géneros de videojuegos posibles
-  - En una primera instancia deberán traerlos desde rawg y guardarlos en su propia base de datos y luego ya utilizarlos desde allí
+   - Get all types of video game genres possible
+   - In the first instance, they must bring them from rawg and save them in their own database and then use them from there
-- [ X ] __POST /videogame__:
+- [X] __POST / videogame__:
-  - Recibe los datos recolectados desde el formulario controlado de la ruta de creación de videojuego por body
-  - Crea un videojuego en la base de datos

-#### Testing
-- [ ] Al menos tener un componente del frontend con sus tests respectivos
-- [ ] Al menos tener una ruta del backend con sus tests respectivos
-- [ ] Al menos tener un modelo de la base de datos con sus tests respectivos
+   - Receive the data collected from the controlled form of the video game creation path by body
+   - Create a video game in the database

 <div >
   <img align='center' height="100%" width='100%' src='./cardsGames.png' />